UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

 ("conniestewart@ohmnet.com") with the name and email of the person you're pairing with.

-- As you work, create a branch for a new feature.
+- [ ] As you work, create a branch for each new feature.
   - Write tests for the server actions for the feature you added.
 Run them to make sure they fail.
 Then write the server code that makes those tests pass.